Summary

 Age and skin cancer

 Melanoma is more common in older adults than younger people.
-The average age of diagnosis is 61 years.
 But skin cancer can occur in young people too.
 Although early onset melanoma is rarer, melanoma is one of the most common cancers and the leading cause of cancer death for young Australians.

 Every extra decade of high sun exposure further increases your risk of melanoma.
 It is thought that by limiting your UV exposure, whatever your age, you can decrease your risk of melanoma.